 No student should ever take a standardized test like the SAT without seeing it first.
 That simple but undeniable truth explains why the Official SAT Study Guide has been a perennial best seller in its many incarnations.
-The 2018 Edition (reminiscent of the classic 10 Real SATs book, is a massive upgrade from its 2016 predecessor, delivering a whopping 8 full-length practice tests.
+The 2019-20 Edition (reminiscent of the classic 10 Real SATs book, delivers a whopping eight full-length practice tests, two of which were unavailable in previous editions.
 But is this book really worth buying?

-For one, all 8 tests in the Official SAT Study Guide are available on the College Board website.
-Purchasing the new book saves the trouble of printing tests, but offers little beyond that because of its second and more critical failing: the College Board has once again published an incomplete Official SAT Study Guide.
+For one, all eight tests in the Official SAT Study Guide can be found–and downloaded–on the College Board website, along with a couple more.
+Purchasing the new book saves the trouble of printing tests, but offers little beyond that because of its second and more critical failing: the College Board has yet again published an incomplete Official SAT Study Guide.

 If you’re a Seinfeld fan, you probably remember the episode when Jerry uncovered a fatal flaw in a car rental company’s policies: